Conference realignment was still going strong with a few ripple effects at the FCS level in 2011.

 There is a precedent for teams to jump from FCS to FBS without a typical mixed schedule.
 In October 1997, UConn voted to move up to I-A. They made the I-AA playoffs in 1998 and then played their final season in 1999 as a member of the Atlantic 10 with a full conference schedule.

 The NCAA did not list Bryant (2012), North Dakota (2012), or South Dakota (2012) as eligible FCS teams in 2011.
-We count those programs as FCS teams for the 2011 season as they were transition into the division.
+We count those programs as FCS teams for the 2010 season keeping a consistent standard of including teams that were transitioning into the subdivision.